Above: Tynan Abbey in its Victorian heyday. Photo courtesy of Kate Kingan.

 Olive Hall.
 Photos courtesy of Kate Kingan.

-Without male heir, the titles and property passed to his cousin, Sir Walter Lockhart Stronge.
+Without male heir, the titles and property passed to Sir Walter Lockhart Stronge on the death of his cousin James Mathew Stronge at the battle of Yprs in 1917.
 Sir Walter was succeeded on his death in 1933 by his elderly brother, Sir Charles Edmond Sinclair Stronge, 7th Baronet.

 Sir Norman and his only son James were alone in the library when the assassins struck.
 They blew off the doors, assassinated Sir Norman and James and then burned the house down.
 The Catholic politician Austin Currie declared afterwards that "even at 86 years of age, [Sir Norman] was still incomparably more of a man than the cowardly dregs of humanity who ended his life in this barbaric way."